Sp3rick/GroupHelp/plugins.md

 >Depends on api/MessageMaker.js
 >Depends on api/utils.js

-Editable from /settings menù, creates the /rules command
+Module to add rules of the group and allow to edit these trough settings Added commands: /rules

 Adds on chat.rules a custom object "customMessage" (Message Maker)